Resolve last-page insert PAGELATCH_EX contention in SQL Server

 Method 2: Move primary key off identity column

 Make the column that contains sequential values a nonclustered index, and then move the clustered index to another column.
 For example, for a primary key on an identity column, remove the clustered primary key, and then re-create it as a nonclustered primary key.
-This is the easiest method to follow, and it directly achieves the goal.
+This method is the easiest follow and directly achieves the objective.

 For example, assume that you have the following table that was defined by using a clustered primary key on an Identity column.